ne can manipulate UTF-8 files and supports

 however, it keeps it forever.

-More precisely, every buffer may be in one of three encoding modes: US-ASCII, when it is entirely composed of US-ASCII characters; 8-bit, if it contains also other characters, but it is not UTF-8 encoded; and finally, UTF-8, if it is UTF-8-encoded.
+More precisely, every document may be in one of three encoding modes: US-ASCII, when it is entirely composed of US-ASCII characters; 8-bit, if it contains also other characters, but it is not UTF-8 encoded; and finally, UTF-8, if it is UTF-8-encoded.

 The behaviour of